iluvjava/Maths/Notebook 2.0/AMATH 584/HS Reflector.md

 ---
-Ok, we claimed that the matrix will act as a reflector, then let's see all the vectors on the Hyperplane separating the $x$ and $y$ will be the eigen vector with eigen values of 1.
+Ok, we claimed that the matrix will act as a reflector, then let's see all the vectors on the Hyperplane separating the $x$ and $y$ will be the eigenvector with eigenvalues of 1.